 Anita writes the column Hoof Prints

-The Daily Progress as well as serving as the editorial
+for the as well as serving as the editorial

 page editor.
 We enjoy her thoughtful, and reasonable, approach

 and governance are most welcome.
 She is a voice of reason.